November 24, 2025

 Carol did tell us it Chatbots sometimes lied, invented facts -- perhaps to flesh out the narrative, pretend it knows, protect its ego and shut you up.

-I queried it on the history of the Jeûne Genevois, a (religious) day of fasting (jeûne) on the first Thursday of September.
+queried my bot on the history of the Jeûne Genevois, a (religious) day of fasting (jeûne) on the first Thursday of September.

 Well.....apparently it's a kind of SWISS CHEESE!